Main page content

 a) An eligible employee who is required or permitted to work hours in excess of 40 hours in a workweek is entitled to compensation for the excess hours either as time off or, at UT System Administration’s discretion, overtime pay.

 b) An employee must have prior approval from his/her manager before working hours that may result in the earning of FLSA overtime.
-A supervisor who permits an employee to work overtime is equivalent to the supervisor ordering or authorizing the employee to work overtime.
-In other words, if a supervisor is aware that a non-exempt employee works through lunch, starts early or stays late, and works more than 40 hours in a workweek, UT System Administration is responsible for compensating the employee for that overtime.
+If a non-exempt employee works through lunch, starts early or stays late, and works more than 40 hours in a workweek, UT System Administration is responsible for compensating the employee for that overtime.

 c) FLSA overtime is earned when hours worked in a workweek exceed 40.